The Wave Trace and Birkhoff Billiards: Computing the wave trace

+As we obtained a rather explicit formula for $S_j(t,x,y)$ in Theorem \ref{parametrix with sum}, it now remains to differentiate the kernels $S_m^k(t,x,y)$ and substitute them into Lemma \ref{Sj lemma}.
+Using our oscillatory integral representation for $S_m^k(t,x,y)$ in Theorem \ref{parametrix with sum}, we find that microlocally near $\Gamma_\pm^{m,k}$ and $t \in [t_j,T_j]$, modulo lower order terms in an open neighborhood of the diagonal of the boundary, we have

 for Dirichlet boundary conditions.
-The formula for Neumann boundary conditions is less succinct and from here on, we only study Dirichlet boundary conditions.
 We have only written the terms coming from $\nabla_{1,2}^\perp$ falling on the exponential in equation \eqref{parametrix with 8 Dirichlet}, as all other terms don't contribute positive powers of $\tau$ and can be regarded as lower order in the singularity expansion.
-The operators $\nabla_{1,2}^\perp$ in the integrand of \eqref{parametrix with 8 Dirichlet} are conformal multiples of the vector fields $\frac{\d}{\d \mu}$ and $\frac{\d}{\d \nu}$ coming from boundary normal coordinates. \\ \\ As equation \eqref{Hadamard reference} tells us that the variation of the wave trace is given by integrating the differentiated sine kernels over the diagonal of the boundary, we want to understand the restriction of \eqref{parametrix with 8 Dirichlet} to the boundary.
+The operators $\nabla_{1,2}^\perp$ in the integrand of \eqref{parametrix with 8 Dirichlet} are conformal multiples of the vector fields $\frac{\d}{\d \mu}$ and $\frac{\d}{\d \nu}$ coming from boundary normal coordinates. \\ \\ As Lemma \ref{Sj lemma} tells us that the wave trace is given by integrating the normally differentiated sine kernels over the diagonal of the boundary, we want to understand the restriction of \eqref{parametrix with 8 Dirichlet} to the boundary.
 We already noted that the $j$-loop function is well defined for $j$ sufficiently large.
 The differentiated kernels in equation \eqref{parametrix with 8 Dirichlet} also have factors of $A_j^k$ and $\nabla_{1,2}^\perp \Psi_j^k$ in the integrand.
 We now discuss how to extend these derivatives of $\Psi_j^k$ to the diagonal of the boundary in a similar manner.
-In the proof of Lemma \ref{parameterization of cannonical relations} (cf. \cite{Vig18}), the $x$ and $y$ gradients of the functions $\Psi_j^k$ are shown to be:
+In the proof of Lemma \ref{parameterization of cannonical relations}, the $x$ and $y$ gradients of the functions $\Psi_j^k$ are shown to be: